jonpaul108/LC_intermediate/02-Intermediate-Prompts/04-Debugging/02-Debugging.md

 ### !question

    James and Todd live at a time when paper routes are common among kids.
 Jame's job is to deliver paper to each house with an odd number.

-Gather all the odd number houses from the given list and return a new list for Jame's to follow.
+   Given an array of numbers `houseNums`, gather all the odd number houses from the given list and return a new list for Jame's to follow.

-  Hints:
+  Notes:
   - Odd number houses always appear every other number.
-However, the starting number of the list could be even or odd.
+  - The starting number of the list could be even or odd.
   - Numbers will always be whole numbers.

 ```js